 Whole house generators are much larger than portable ones, and they’re nestled inside a large, insulated case for protection.
 Because of this, it’s more difficult to perform maintenance on these machines yourself.
 However, there are some fantastic and comprehensive maintenance programs available for whole house generators.
-In fact, here at Mister Sparky we’ve got an excellent maintenance service to keep your generator in perfect working condition.
+In fact, here at Mrs. Michael we’ve got an excellent maintenance service to keep your generator in perfect working condition.

 Upkeep and Maintenance for Portable Generators: DIY-Possible